mihir-xd7/todoapp/README.md

-Here's the updated `README.md` file with the profile picture changing feature removed:

----

 # To-Do List App

 This is a **Flutter-based To-Do List App** where users can manage their daily tasks efficiently.
 The app allows users to create, edit, delete, and mark tasks as complete.
 The app also includes a static profile picture for the user within the interface.